Near Sparta in Alleghany County, North Carolina — The American South (South Atlantic)

 Erected by National Park Service, U.S. Department of the Interior.

 Location.
-36° 26.007′ N, 81° 3.91′ W. Marker is near Sparta, North Carolina, in Alleghany County.
-Marker is on Blue Ridge Parkway (at milepost 232.5), 3 miles west of U.S. 21, on the left when traveling south.
-Marker is located at the Blue Ridge Parkway's Stone Mountain Overlook.
+36° 25.832′ N, 81° 7.355′ W. Marker is near Sparta, North Carolina, in Alleghany County.
+Marker is on Blue Ridge Parkway (at milepost 236.9), on the right when traveling south.
+Marker is located at the Air Bellows Overlook pull-out.
 Touch for map.
 Marker is in this post office area: Sparta NC 28675, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Tillers of the Land - Then and Now A Mountain Home (approx. 4.6 miles away); Brinegar Cabin (approx. 4.6 miles away); Making Linsey-Woolsey (approx. 4.6 miles away); The Brinegar Family (approx. 4.6 miles away); Rufus A. Doughton (approx. 5.9 miles away); Robert Lee Doughton (approx. 6.1 miles away); Fox Hunters Paradise (approx. 11.1 miles away).
-Touch for a list and map of all markers in Sparta.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+A Mountain Home (approx. 1˝ miles away); Brinegar Cabin (approx. 1˝ miles away); Making Linsey-Woolsey (approx. 1˝ miles away); Making Shoes (approx. 1˝ miles away); Mountain Spring (approx. 1˝ miles away); An Outdoor Pantry (approx. 1˝ miles away); The Brinegar Family (approx. 1˝ miles away); Robert Lee Doughton (approx. 2.9 miles away).